tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

   * **Answer** 721, 1155

-* What do you think some potential benefits of EIP's having to follow the acceptance process might be?
+* What are some potential benefits of EIP's having to follow the acceptance process?

   * **Answer** Community support, better standards from peer review, open development.